Newe Tesumpatukanteh (Indian Education)

 Padlet Page

-Check out The Office of Indian Education's Padlet page where you can keep up with the latest updates.
-We have our flyers for our cultural events, Shoshone language workgroup, resources, Eagle Pride videos, Shoshone language teachers, Shoshone language professional development workgroup, and core value posters.
+Check out the Office of Indian Education's Padlet page below to stay up-to-date with the latest updates.
+We have flyers for our cultural events, the Shoshone Language Workgroup, resources, Shoshone language teachers, the Shoshone Language Professional Development efforts, Core Value posters, and much more!